 - First, get your peppers going.
-Broil those and after broiled covered for a bit to loosen skin and remove most of it, along with seeds.
+Broil those, and after they’ve broiled cover them for a bit to loosen their skins, then remove most of it (along with the seeds).
 Chop and lay to one side for later.

-- Heat oil in a pot.
-Cook onion until softened.
-Then, add garlic and hot pepper.
+- Heat some cooking oil in a pot.
+Cook onion until softened, then add garlic and hot pepper.

 - To pot, add chicken, salt, pepper and spices.

 - Mash one can of kidney beans and leave one whole.
 Stir into pot.
-Add broth.
+Add broth and cook.

-- Finally, add reserve peppers and the juice of one lime.
+- Finally, add reserved peppers and the juice of one lime.

 - Serve, garnish with your favourite chili toppings, and dig in!